tsmsogn/fuelphp-docker/README.md

 `myapp-nginx | nginx: [emerg] open() "/var/www/myapp/logs/access.log" failed (2: No such file or directory)`

-This is caused by not installing CakePHP completely and can be fixed by creating the logs folder in your `myapp/cakephp` folder.
+This is caused by not installing FuelPHP completely and can be fixed by creating the logs folder in your `myapp/fuelphp` folder.